-Pay for film and video editors varies depending on their experience and the budget of the production they're working on.
+Pay for film and video editors varies depending on their experience, the budget of the production they're working on, and how many hours they work.
 Most film and video editors are self-employed and work on contract.

 (This information is a guide only.
 Find out more about the sources of our pay information)

 What you will do

 Film and video editors may do some or all of the following: